dan64/cmnet2/README.md

 **2026-09-15 — Added DinoV3 backbone.** CMNET2 now supports a fully fine-tuned DINOv3 ViT-B/16
-key-encoder backbone as an alternative to the original frozen DINOv2 ViT-S/14, improving both PSNR and perceptual color accuracy (CIEDE2000) with a preliminary ~10% faster inference.
+key-encoder backbone as an alternative to the original frozen DINOv2 ViT-S/14, improving both PSNR and perceptual color accuracy (CIEDE2000).
 See [Model Variants](#model-variants) for the full comparison and [Key Features](#key-features) below for a summary.